Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

 - E.g. $$b \cdot dog = agent$$.
 - This means that the binding is reversible which is important because we want to unbind relationships for use in dereferencing.
 - The tensor product representations don’t scale well because each result will grow at the rate of its parts.
-- Vector Symbolic Architectures (VSA): a class of closely related approaches to encoding structure using distributed representations.
+- *Vector Symbolic Architectures (VSA)*: a class of closely related approaches to encoding structure using distributed representations.
 - VSAs don’t change the dimensionality of representations when encoding a structure but the tradeoff is degradation of the structured representations which acts sort of like compression.
-- Reduced representations: representations that slowly lose information as more is added to that representation.
+- *Reduced representations*: representations that slowly lose information as more is added to that representation.
 - The capacity for error in VSA and thus SPA makes SPA psychologically plausible since actual biological systems are error prone and display graceful degradation aka reduced representations.
 - When modeling our cognition, it’s important to not only capture the successes of cognition, but to also capture the failures of our cognition.
 - E.g. To capture both our reasoning abilities and our logical fallacies.